JitCHEO/parkinglot/parkinglot/readme.md

  - [monday.com](https://jit74683.monday.com/boards/1804902174)

-## Design help documentation which includes a set of instructions which accurately describe how to use and install the application.
- ## Must include the following:
+# Help documentation
-- steps to install the application
+1. Steps to install the application
+    - Download ParkingLot terminal app from a source( e.g., Github repository).
+    - Run installer file & follow the instructions.
+    - Once installation completed correctly, application will then ready to use.

-- any dependencies required by the application to operate
+2. Dependencies required by the application to operate
+    - Depending on OS system ( MacOS, Windows, Linux)

-- any system/hardware requirements
+3. Any system/hardware requirements
+    - Operating system that meets the minimum supported version
+    - Processor
+    - RAM (Min recommended RAM : 8GB)
+    - Disk space ( Min disk space 200MB)
+    - Display is up to user.

-- how to use any command line arguments made for the application
+4. How to use any command line arguments made for the application
+    - Launching application by double-clicking the icon or excute the command in the terminal.
+    - Follow on screen instructions to navigate.
+    - Enter vehicle type and vehicle registration number when prompted.
+    - Entry & exit time will be recorded on entering & exiting
+    - Application will allocate parking space based on avilability, calculate fee and generate report on exit.
+    - Refer to report or application interface for more informations.